Friday, September 23, 2016

-What "diversity" means is this: Any ideas of whatever cultural or ideological background can be respected and given space if they match our own ideas.
-And: Those who show thinking that diverges from ours are not to be considered diverse enough and must be silenced.
+Ultimately, what "diversity" means is this: Any ideas of whatever cultural or ideological background can be respected and given space if they match our own ideas.
+And: Those whose thinking diverges from ours are not diverse enough and must be silenced.

-This "diversity" we’re championing is now the real meaning of America, as you will see by visiting any university campus.
-It replaces the old defunct practice of pluralism which allowed for far too much freedom in public speech and thinking and led to LGBT people feeling offended when other citizens didn’t show sufficient cognitive meekness.
+The "diversity" we’re championing is now the real meaning of America, as you will see by visiting any university campus.
+It replaces the old defunct belief in pluralism which allowed for far too much freedom in public speech and thinking and led to LGBT people feeling offended when other citizens didn’t show sufficient cognitive meekness.

 Given the recent triumph of diversity over pluralism, Americans who hope to continue holding down a job must demonstrate their diversity by affirming us in our various LGBT identities.
 If you are not ready to affirm us in our Diverse and Full Right to Rightness, you are not a true American.
 You are just a bigot, and bigots are worse than the lowest criminals, some of whom might be LGBT people and thus have redeeming qualities.

 David Joseph Stern